CrazyHsu/binHeatmap/README.md

 # binHeatmap
-Draw the heatmap-like plot of IBD bin in each species
+Draw the heatmap-like plot of IBD bins which calculated in many strain, each color indicates that is comes from a different source